 Allow cookies to cool completely before icing.

-For the icing: Combine softened butter, powdered sugar, milk and clear vanilla extract.
+Combine softened butter, powdered sugar, milk and clear vanilla extract.

 Whisk until smooth.
 If mixture is too thin, just add in a bit more powdered sugar until you get it to the consistency you like.
 Then add in any food colors you are using.
 I quadruple this recipe and use four different colors.
 Gather all your icing, and sprinkles, etc. and have fun.